jaebungs/Critical-Mass-Internship/README.md

 I love having glasses of cocktails or beers on Friday evening.
 I felt searching for a cocktail recipe is tedious, so I created a website that offers easy and fast house cocktail search.

-Some UI is designed by my friend using Figma. https://www.figma.com/file/BCNyk9EYjxjQnfTda2gCsK/Cocktail-shaker?node-id=0%3A1
+Some UIs are designed by my friend using Figma. https://www.figma.com/file/BCNyk9EYjxjQnfTda2gCsK/Cocktail-shaker?node-id=0%3A1
 I initially created pixel-perfect components as the design above but changed the size later on.
 All built from scratch except the Google OAuth and JWT part.
 I used youtube videos to implement those since I haven't used them before.
 However, I researched about those and I conceptually and practically feel comfortable about those.